succinctlabs/sp1/book/getting-started/install.md

 ## Option 1: Prebuilt Binaries (Recommended)

 `sp1up` is the SP1 toolchain installer.
-Open your terminal and run the following command and follow the instructions:
+Open your terminal, run the following command, and follow the instructions:

 ```bash
 curl -L https://sp1.succinct.xyz | bash
 ```

-Then simply follow the instructions on-screen, which will make the `sp1up` command available in your CLI.
+Then, simply follow the instructions on-screen, which will make the `sp1up` command available in your CLI.

-After following the instructions, you can run `sp1up` to install the toolchain and the `cargo prove` CLI:
+After following the instructions, run `sp1up` to install the toolchain and the `cargo prove` CLI:

 ```bash
 sp1up